awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

 Uploading an encrypted object in ``S3EncryptionClientV2`` takes three additional parameters on top of ``PutObject``:

-* ``'@KmsEncryptionContext```` is a key-value pair which can be used to add an extra layer of security to your encrypted object.
+* ``'@KmsEncryptionContext'`` is a key-value pair which can be used to add an extra layer of security to your encrypted object.
 Anyone who attempts to get the object must pass the same key-value pair into the ``GetObject`` call in order to decrypt it.
 If no additional context is desired, pass in an empty array.
 * ``@CipherOptions`` are additional configurations for the encryption including which cipher to use and keysize
 * ``@MaterialsProvider`` is a provider which handles generating a cipher key and initialization vector, as well as encrypting your cipher key via AWS KMS

 .. code-block:: php